railsbros-dirk/devtools/README.md

 ## Updating

-Later on if you want to update to the latest devtools just run:
+Later on if you want to update to the latest triage just run:

 ```
-bundle update devtools
+bundle update triage
-bundle exec devtools sync
+bundle exec triage sync
 bundle install
 ```